MarcKumar/networkmonitor/README.md

 Networkmonitor can be configured using command-line arguments.
 Before running the program, you need to set the following parameters:

 - `check_url`: The URL you want to use for internet connection checks.
-- `check_interval`: The time interval (in seconds) for checking the internet connection.
+- `check_interval`: The time interval for checking the internet connection.
+Examples: "5s" (5 seconds), "1m" (1 minute), "2h30m" (2 hours and 30 minutes).
 - `tasmota_device_ip`: The IP address of your Tasmota-compatible plug.

 ## Usage